-This profile was prepared when S. Anand was elected to the Ashoka Fellowship in 2008.
+This description of S. Anand's work was prepared when S. Anand was elected to the Ashoka Fellowship in 2008.

 S. Anand wants to change the way India’s mainstream media portray caste, a fundamental social institution, but one whose inherent injustice is seldom challenged or even discussed in public.
 His goal is to build consensus that caste must be abolished.